Wilko Johnson: Later career, cancer and death

 In 2015, Julien Temple released his second documentary about Johnson, The Ecstasy of Wilko Johnson, which featured Johnson’s tour of Japan and his album with Roger Daltrey.
 The film records Johnson’s successful medical treatment and coming to terms with the fact that he did not have terminal cancer.
 Variety reviewed the film: "Julien Temple’s characteristically playful, pop-culture savvy approach to the documentary form might seem ill-suited to the subject of mortality, but veteran English axman Johnson’s unexpectedly buoyant response to very bad news makes for a film about saying goodbye that is itself void of grief, fear or regret."

 In 2016 he received an Honorary Doctor of Arts award at Anglia Ruskin University in a ceremony at Cambridge Corn Exchange.

 Johnson died on 21 November 2022, at his home in Westcliff-on-Sea, at the age of 75.
 Following the announcement of Johnson's death, Billy Bragg said, "His guitar playing was angry and angular, but his presence – twitchy, confrontational, out of control – was something we'd never beheld before in UK pop.
 Rotten, Strummer and Weller learned a lot from his edgy demeanour."
 Alex Kapranos, lead singer of Franz Ferdinand said, "His unique, wired playing & stage presence thrilled & inspired many guitarists, myself included."
 Broadcaster Bob Harris said "Wilko was absolutely unique.
 His energy and spirit were incredible."

 Acting career

 For his acting debut, Johnson was cast in the role of mute executioner Ser Ilyn Payne, in both the first and second season of the HBO fantasy series Game of Thrones, from April 2011, after the producers had seen him in Oil City Confidential.
 He related that "'They said they wanted somebody really sinister who went around looking daggers at people before killing them.
 That made it easy.
 Looking daggers at people is what I do all the time, it's like second nature to me'."
 He appeared in four episodes.
-His character name was mentioned often in future episodes by Arya Stark as she recited her list of people she wanted to kill, because he was the executioner that beheaded her father, Ned Stark.